Openki/openki-stats/settings/settings-example.json.md

 ```
 {
 	"admins": ["greg"], // User Administrator Accounts
-	"prng": "", // Use the "static" value to define that a static seed should be used for test data
+	"prng": "", // Pseudo-Random Number Generator, use the "static" value to define that a static seed should be used for test data
 	"testdata": true, // Generates test data, is not needed for the productive system
 	"public": {
 		"siteName": "Openki-clone",